benny-discord/cache-server/README.md

 available below.

 - {"op": "WARN", "message": "Warning: valid op property must be present in payload"}
-- {"op": "WARN", "message": "Warning: expires property should not be present when op is `GET|CLEAR|DELETE`"}
+- {"op": "WARN", "message": "Warning: expires property should not be present when op is `CLEAR|DELETE|GET`"}
-- {"op": "WARN", "message": "Warning: value property should not be present when op is `GET|CLEAR|DELETE`"}
+- {"op": "WARN", "message": "Warning: value property should not be present when op is `CLEAR|DELETE|GET`"}
-- {"op": "WARN", "message": "Warning: key property must be present when op is `GET|DELETE|SET`"}
+- {"op": "WARN", "message": "Warning: key property must be present when op is `DELETE|GET|SET`"}
 - {"op": "WARN", "message": "Warning: expires property should be greater than current time"}

 When receiving an error, the connection to the server will be terminated, the client must fix the payload and reconnect.